State Variables and Constraints in Thermodynamics of Solids and Their Implications

-This prevents the foundations of thermodynamics from breaking down for solids: a state is independent of processes.
+This secures the foundations of thermodynamics from breaking down for solids.

 It is a difficult task to find a FRE expressed by TCs of dimension $3 N_{\rm at}$.
-In many cases, fortunately, the full state space of dimension $3 N_{\rm at}$ is not necessary because of degeneration of the state space.
+In many cases, fortunately, the full dimension $3 N_{\rm at}$ of the state space is not necessary because of degeneration of the state space.
 The next question is how to find a minimum and sufficient set of TCs for describing a specific property.
 Hints are already present in the literature.
-In glass physics, the properties of a glass are often described by adding only one order parameter to a set of $T$ and $p$.
+In glass physics, the properties of a glass are often described by adding only one order parameter to a set of $T$ and $V$.
 The order parameter is chosen so as to fit a particular problem.
-This parameter is a candidate TC.
-However, careful investigation is needed, depending on the individual problem, as to whether the parameter qualifies as a TC.
+This parameter can be a TC.
 The present study provides the theoretical basis that TCs exist for any thermodynamic property of solids and that the effort of finding desirable TCs, in principle, will be successful.